SAGES-UCSC/Photometry/README.md

     **Calling Sequence:** python makeDSIM.py <'Input Catalog'> <'Output Name'>

-    **Things you have to edit:**
+    **What you have to edit:**
     * Lines 23-27 - need to be changed to suit the needs of the mask design
     * Line 31 - Need to change the kind of the class the catalog belongs to
     * Line 40, 47 - Change src.mag1 to whatever the proper magnitude column is

+* makeRegionFile.py - Turn a catalog into a DS9 regions file.
+This is written as a function to be included in a larger program, it's not to be run from the command line.

+  **What you have to edit:**
+  * Line 12 - Change the class the catalog belongs to